Tea is for Everyone (from an April 2019 Newsletter)

 Having a regularly issued newsletter and blog has been a long time coming for us.
 In all honestly, marketing is not our strongest suit.
 Our strong suits (Amy's and mine) are passion, hard work, and grit (ok, there are probably other 'suits' too, but bear with me).
 Now, at just over 12 years in business, I think we're ready (ha!).
 So, without further ado, let's get this new and improved, newsletter/blog launched!

 Springtime is terribly exciting for tea people and tea merchants.
 The new harvest teas stream in from late March all the way through the end of May and even early June.
-We've got lots of new teas on order that haven't arrived yet and to make room on the shelves we're having a 15% off sale
+We've got lots of new teas on order that haven't arrived yet and to make room on the shelves we're having a15% off saleall tea, tea wares and even tea clubs at our online tea shop.
+Just use the codeAPRIL TEA SALEat checkout to redeem (sale ends April 2019).

 This is a great time to stock up on some of your favorites or try something new that might be more expensive than what you would otherwise buy if it weren't on sale.